kochrt/kochrt.github.io/_posts/2020-10-31-red-mill-burgers.md

 #### Conclusion

 {:.container}
-In true software engineering fashion, writing this post has taken more time than I will ever spend trying to get to red mill's website, and way more time than it would take to bookmark their site.
+In true software engineering fashion, writing this post has taken more time than I will ever spend trying to get to red mill's website, and way more time than it would take to bookmark it.